How To Play

 Regen

-Regen restores lost health instead of increasing the creature’s maximum health.
+Regen restores lost health without raising maximum health.

 Empower